Updated: Jul 19

-It provides safety and distance to work through difficult feelings and life themes/patterns that adults may have difficulty "talking" about.
+It provides safety and distance to work through complicated feelings and life themes/patterns that adults may have difficulty "talking" about.

 Art is a symbolic and expressive language.

-I can keep on going here, but I think you have the point!
-Art Therapy is for all ages can be applied across various setting, treat a range of mental health concerns/diagnosis, and provide further depth and clarity which facilitates healing and self growth!
+I can keep on going here, but I think you have a point!
+Art Therapy is for all ages can be applied across various settings, treat a range of mental health concerns/diagnosis, and provide further depth and clarity, which facilitates healing and self-growth!

 Have you ever considered taking up art-making as a form of self-care?

 If so, what type of art do you feel you would enjoy?